jadeforrest/blog/content/posts/2024-09-30--skip-level-1-on-1s/index.md

 One danger of doing this is that you may signal to people that something needs attention.
 So this has to be done in a delicate way.
 I try to make it clear I'm speculating.

+### Use skip levels to verify communication or alignment

+One thing you can do with skip levels is ask questions about things you believe you've communicated.
+You'll be surprised how often people haven't really internalized it.
+It's a good sanity check for communication.

+You can also ask questions about the company strategy, or other alignment issues.
+It can be a good test of whether people are really aligned.

+Be sure to create a safe space for this.
+The goal is to test and learn, not to go after any individual.
+If you make anyone feel threatened, the entire skip level approach is sabotaged, and then you're just wasting everyone's time.

 ### Use skip levels to see patterns

 One thing you'll notice with skip levels is that you'll start hearing the same things from different people.
 This can often clue you in to problems you weren't paying attention to.
 But it can also give you false signals.
 Sometimes people that are really good at amplifying the problems they're concerned about will get a lot of other people to ALSO worry about those things.
 Even so, it's useful to keep a pulse on your organization.